-the missing entries of the kernel matrix and the unknown parameters of the underlying distribution.
+In this paper, we have proposed a model-based approach for transductive learning of the kernel matrix.
+Formulated as a missing value problem, we devise an EM algorithm for learning the missing entries of the kernel matrix and the unknown parameters of the underlying distribution.
 We have demonstrated the efficacy of this approach by proposing two semi-supervised learning methods.
 In particular, we have studied our hierarchical transductive learning framework with the EM algorithm under the classification setting.
-In another work (Zhang et al., 2004), based on this same framework, we also devised the Tanner-Wong data augmentation algorithm (Tanner and Wong, 1987) which is a variant of MCMC.
+In another work [43], based on this same framework, we also devised the Tanner-Wong data augmentation algorithm [36] which is a variant of MCMC.
 It is also possible to apply the framework to regression problems with Gaussian processes.
 This direction will be pursued in our future work.